H20-Jenish/H20-Jenish/README.md

 <a href="https://www.credly.com/badges/efbbf3ce-af6e-4ed7-b7ff-4b4776ebe190/public_url"><img src="https://img.shields.io/badge/-Google%20IT%20Support%20Professional%20Certificate-1A73E8?&style=for-the-badge&logo=Google&logoColor=white"></a>

 ## Introduction
 I am an IT professional with over 7 years of experience in Team Leadership and securing IT infrastructure.
-I specialize in resolving complex IT issues, enhancing systems security, and supporting Cloud environments.
+I specialize in resolving complex IT issues, enhancing systems security, and supporting cloud environments.
 Passionate about leveraging technology to drive innovation, I aim to deliver and manage impactful technology integrated with security solutions.

 ## Objective